ArcanSecurity/skeerel-php/README.md

 ### Show the button

-In order to connect or pay, a user must clic on the Skeerel button.
+In order to connect or pay, a user must click on the Skeerel button.

 It's quite simple to insert the button on your page.
 Just paste this code where you want the button to appear